 Our campus offers a day care centre and in the Enschede area you can find both a primary and a secondary international school.

 ON-CAMPUS CHILD CARE CENTRE

-The on-campus child care centres ‘De Vlinder’ (0-4 years) and ‘De Reuzenvlinder’ (4-12 years) offer day care and after school programmes for children of on-campus UT employees.
+The on-campus child care centres ‘De Vlinder’ (0-4 years) and ‘De Reuzenvlinder’ (4-12 years) offer daycare and after school programmes for children of on-campus UT employees.
 The child care centres include many outdoor activities in their daily routine as part of a ‘play and move in nature’ programme.
 A Green Council focuses on increasing environmental awareness.
-Facilities include a garden with a little patch of forest, use of UT open air theatre, swimming pool, and sport facilities.
+Facilities include a garden with a little patch of forest, use of UT open-air theatre, swimming pool, and sports facilities.

 Looking for an international school for your child/children?
 Enschede has both a primary school and a secondary school.
 You can find more information on both schools on the International School Twente website.